 4. Floyd “Money” Mayweather

 Floyd Mayweather was a master of the sweet science, with an undefeated record that is the envy of every boxer who ever laced up a pair of gloves.
-Mayweather had an incredible ability to anticipate his opponent's moves and react with lightning-fast counterpunches.
+Mayweather had an incredible ability to anticipate his opponent’s moves and react with lightning-fast counterpunches.
 His defense was impenetrable, with a shoulder roll technique that made him almost untouchable in the ring.
-Mayweather's dominance in the sport was unmatched, as he won titles in five weight classes and defeated some of the most formidable opponents of his time.
-His fights against Oscar De La Hoya, Miguel Cotto, and Manny Pacquiao were legendary, with millions of fans tuning in to watch Mayweather's masterful performances.
-Despite his undeniable talent, Mayweather was also a polarizing figure in the world of sports, with a flashy persona and a reputation for being brash and arrogant.
-He was never one to shy away from a bit of trash-talking, often using his words to get into his opponents' heads before the fight.
-Mayweather's legacy is secure, with a professional record of 50 wins and 0 losses that may never be surpassed.
+Mayweather’s dominance in the sport was unmatched, as he won titles in five weight classes and defeated some of the most formidable opponents of his time.
+His fights against Oscar De La Hoya, Miguel Cotto, and Manny Pacquiao were legendary, with millions of fans tuning in to watch Mayweather’s masterful performances.
+Although Mayweather’s undeniable skill was a prominent feature, he was simultaneously a divisive presence in the sports world, boasting a flamboyant persona and a known inclination towards brashness and conceit.
+He consistently engaged in verbal jousting, skillfully employing his words to unsettle his adversaries before their bouts.
+Mayweather’s enduring legacy remains unassailable, having amassed a pristine professional record of 50 victories and no defeats that is unlikely to be equaled.

 5. Julio Cesar Chavez